syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/GroupBar-Settings.md

 ## Integrated Scrolling

-Scroll buttons can be included for the client controls in the GroupBar by setting the IntegratedScrolling propertyto 'True'.
+Scroll buttons can be included for the client controls in the GroupBar by setting the IntegratedScrolling property to 'True'.